Kaajolee/WannaBeRpg/README.md

 - **Highscores and a leaderboard**
     - **Status:** Planned
     - **Priority** Low
-    - **Description** Create a way for people to show off their progress
+    - **Description** Create a way for people to show off their progress.

 ### Completed goals